 Since the 1990s the most famous Catalan wine region has been the dramatically revived Priorat.
 If potential were measured in financial and human investment, then Priorat (Priorato in Castilian) is Spain's most exciting wine region.
 On dramatically steep slate terraces like those of Banyuls just over the French border, low-yielding Garnacha and Carineña vines ooze tiny quantities of super-concentrated, tannic, occasionally over-alcoholic wine, sometimes well over 16%.
 Until recently Priorat was a relatively unsophisticated product but a recent influx of capital and enthusiasm, spearheaded by René Barbier, originally of the eponymous Penedès winery and subsequently installed at Clos Mogador, resulted in several estates or ‘clos’ run by ambitious newcomers such as Alvaro Palacios.
 The best of these wines such as Palacios’ L’Ermita and Finca Dofí have already proved to be some of Spain’s most thrilling (and expensive) wine sensations.
 Most of these new producers are adding some Cabernet, Merlot and/or Syrah to provoke yet more layers of flavour in these inky wines.
 The invasion of this primitive, mountainous hinterland of Tarragona in southern Catalonia has continued in no uncertain manner with the likes of Miguel Torres literally re-sculpting the land into easy-to-work terraces.
 The key to Priorat’s extraordinarily mineral-laden flavour is the special soil here, a dark brown slate called llicorella whose stern substance really does seem to have infused the wine, providing one of the world’s most directly taste-able influences of terroir.
 New producers and labels seem to be emerging by the minute but those who earned their spurs relatively early in the short modern history of this region (which is named after the Carthusian priory whose monks made wine here as early as the twelfth century) include Cims de Porrera, Clos Erasmus, Clos de l’Obac, Mas Martinet, Rotllán Torra and Vall Llach.

-Montsant is a more recent DO awarded to the zone surrounding the hilly Priorat region and its wines are much more reasonably priced, even if little of Priorat’s characteristic llicorella soil type is to be found there.
+Montsant is a more recent DO awarded to the zone surrounding the hilly Priorat region and its wines are much more reasonably priced, even if little of Priorat’s characteristic llicorella soil type is to be found there (see Ferran's Montsant - Priorat at half the price?).
 Between these inland vineyards and the coast is the Tarragona DO, traditionally associated with strong, sweet sacramental wine.

-North of Barcelona there are now some interesting producers emerging on the coast in the Empordà-Costa Brava zone.
+North of Barcelona there are now some interesting producers emerging on the coast in the Empordà zone (see Jancis's survey of this emerging region).
 Other DO regions include Alella (for white wine), Campo de Borja (source of some great value, juicy red), Pla de Bages, and the promising Terra Alta to the west of Tarragona and Priorat.
 The potential of the often quite old Garnacha bush vines planted here is starting to be realised.
 They used to make basic pink wine but more and better reds are being made from them each year and they often sell at very attractive prices.
 Calatayud, Campo de Borja and Cariñena are distinct DO regions south east of Rioja whose potential to produce great value reds and rosés is increasingly being realised.